anand-harsh/jobwatch/replit.md

 ## Overview

 Job Tracker Pro is a full-stack web application for tracking job applications, interviews, and offers.
-Users can register, log in, and manage their job search progress through an interactive table interface with inline editing, status filtering, and data export capabilities.
+Users can register, log in, and manage their own personalized job search progress through an interactive table interface with inline editing, status filtering, and data export capabilities.

+Each user has their own private data - job applications are associated with individual user accounts for complete data isolation.

 ## User Preferences